-Adelaide PHN - Needs Assessment - 1 July to 2019 to 30 June 2022 - update Most of the data available on the Commonwealth's PHN website provided sufficient base reference for the APHN to analyse the health and service needs of its catchment.
-Data from the Public Health Information Development Unit (PHIDU) and more recently the Australian Institute of Health and Welfare (AIHW) have provided further evidence into the health, and to a certain extent, service needs of the APHN region.
+Most of the data available on the Commonwealth's PHN website provided sufficient base reference for the APHN to analyse the health and service needs of its catchment.
+Data from the Public Health Information Development Unit (PHIDU) and more recently the Australian Institute of Health and Welfare (AIHW) have provided further evidence into the health and to a certain extend service needs of the APHN region.
+Important for effective commissioning of localised programs and initiatives to meet the needs of identified vulnerable populations will continue to require lower level data granularity (geographic and population/demographic) including MBS and PBS data.